 Does HostGator charge for domain transfer?

 You are not paying just for the transfer.
 Instead, HostGator will renew your domain for 1 year with that transfer fee.
-So, you can count this as a renewal fee instead of the transfer fee.
+So, you can count this as a renewal fee instead of a transfer fee.

 Your domain might be locked or your domain might be new to transfer.
 There are some transfer criteria that your domain must follow.